Gaurav-1404/python-learning/README.md

-#**Python Learning Repository**
+# 🐍 Python Learning Repository

+## 🚀 Welcome!

-Welcome to my Python learning journey! 🚀
+Welcome to my Python learning journey!
 This repository contains all the concepts, exercises, and mini-projects I’ve learned while studying Python — from basics to advanced topics.

+---

-###📌 About This Repository
+## 📌 About This Repository

 This repo is created to:

-📖 Practice Python concepts step-by-step
+- 📖 Practice Python concepts step-by-step
-🧠 Build strong programming fundamentals
+- 🧠 Build strong programming fundamentals
-💻 Work on small projects
+- 💻 Work on small projects
-📂 Organize learning in a structured way
+- 📂 Organize learning in a structured way

-##**📁 Folder Structure**
+---

+## 📁 Folder Structure

 | Sr. No | Topic                          | Link |
 |--------|--------------------------------|------|